nextcord/nextcord/docs/discord.rst

     .. image:: /images/discord_bot_copy_token.png
         :alt: The revealed token and the new "Copy" button.

 And that's it.
-You now have a bot account and you can log onto with that token.
+You now have a bot account and you can log in with that token.

 .. _discord_invite_bot: